Hasanpur tehsil

 Hasanpur tehsil is an administrative subdivision of Amroha district in the state of Uttar Pradesh, India.
 The tehsil headquarters is located at the town of Hasanpur.
 It is one of the four tehsils of the district, the others being Amroha, Dhanaura and Naugawan Sadat.

 Geography

 Hasanpur tehsil lies in western Uttar Pradesh within Amroha district.
 The tehsil covers an area of 903 km².

+River

+The subdivision is located in close proximity to the Ganga River, which flows along its western boundary.
+The river plays a vital role in the local ecology and economy, making the surrounding plains highly fertile for cultivating major crops like sugarcane, wheat, and paddy.
+The low-lying floodplains near the river, locally referred to as the Khadir region, are extensively utilized by the local population for seasonal farming and fruit orchards.

 Administration

 Hasanpur serves as the tehsil headquarters.
 The subdivision includes: